 The 5610 Ltl Acorn series uses the large 44 led infrared array for powerful night vision.
+The brightness of the night vision can be adjusted with 3 different strength levels available.

 It’s available with the standard lens (5610A) or the wide angle lens (5610WA) version.
 The standard lens offers a 55 degree angle of view and the wide angle offers 100 degrees.